 Original Date AnnouncedAugust 29, 2017

-ICE should not take custody of children they encounter during enforcement action who are USC, LPR or not removable, and should try to accommodate a non-citizen's parent's efforts to make alternative care arrangements for LPR or USC children.
-Noncitizen parents, detained noncitizen parents or guardians should be allowed to participate in ongoing family court proceedings.
+ICE should not take custody of children they encounter during enforcement action who are USC, LPR or not removable, and should try to accommodate a noncitizen parent's efforts to make alternative care arrangements for LPR or USC children.
+Noncitizen parents, detained noncitizen parents, or legal guardians should be allowed to participate in ongoing family court proceedings.
 ICE must facilitate visitation by minor children of noncitizen parents or legal guardians.
 [ID #273]ICE Policy Number 11064.2: Detention and Removal of Alien Parents or Legal Guardians

 Effective DateAugust 29, 2017